-For example, if a wife owns property before the marriage but places that property during marriage under joint title with her husband, was the property acquired before marriage or was it acquired during the marriage?
+For example, if a wife owned property before the marriage but placed that property during marriage under joint title with her husband, was the property acquired before marriage or was it acquired during the marriage?
 The answer is actually both but an argument can be made that because of the property transfer to joint form during the marriage, Family Code 2581 kicks in.

 In such a situation however, that presumption can usually be rebutted because the wife bought the property prior to the marriage and that is when it gets interesting.
 From that point the question becomes how much of the property is community property and how much of it is separate property.

 This hypothetical also causes other Family Code sections to kick in including Family Code 721

 Because spouses are fiduciaries to each other, they are not permitted to take advantage of each other in any interspousal transaction.
 The term interspousal means transactions between the spouses.